DataDog/hiring-engineers/answers.md

-> _2. Please configure the monitor’s message so that it will:
+> _2. Please configure the monitor’s message so that it will_:
-> - Send you an email whenever the monitor triggers.
+  > - _Send you an email whenever the monitor triggers.
   > - Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
   > - Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state._

 I created distinct content for each of the alert, warning, and no data notification types within the same message using Datadog's tag notation: